 Rain Barrels have become very popular again because they lower water bills for those who water their gardens in the summer, rain water is better for plants than chlorinated city water, and collecting water during storms helps to decrease runoff from our properties thus making a small step towards controlling flooding downstream.

 Purchase a Rain Barrel

 You can purchase a high quality rain barrel from the Marion County SWCD.
 Proceeds from rain barrels sales are used to help promote conservation programs in our county.
-This year we have two different rain barrels to choose from.
 To download a rain barrel order form please click below -

 Rain Barrel Fact Sheet -